ctucker/angular-snc-training/src/training.md

 * Set the "editing" class on the `<li>` being edited
 * Set the value of the `edit` input appropriately

-Wrap the `input` in a form to handle submission
+Wrap the `input` in a form to handle submission with the enter key.

+---

+# Handling focus

+We have a problem: we need to set focus on the input (and finish editing when it is blurred) but we don't have a good way to do so.